racchouhan12/SelCukTestAutomation/ReadMe.md

         Call hierarchy are as follows:

-        Runcuckes
-            |
+        Runcuckes ->  Hooks:  -> features ->  stepdefinitions -> businessflows ->  screens

-        Hooks: [ThisRun.java will be called in Hooks itself and driver intialization and other Keys are setup here]
+        ######  Note: ThisRun.java will be called in Hooks itself and driver intialization and other Keys are setup here
-            |
-        features
-            |
-        stepdefinitions
-            |
-        businessflows
-            |
-        screens

  ##  Rules to be followed: